Frequently Asked Questions

 Q. What can a student expect?

 A. A student can expect to “be heard”.
 A conference is not an opportunity to “prove guilt or innocence”, no student is “presumed guilty” prior to the hearing.
 The incident report represents only a portion of what took place in the incident, students are being asked to attend to describe their involvement (if you choose).
-The Director or the committee will ask questions regarding the incident and discuss with the student how the conduct affects their continued suitability as a student, and the community.
-Once all information has been shared, a decision regarding the policies, and if appropriate judicial action is taken.
+The Director or the committee will ask questions regarding the incident and discuss with you how the conduct may affect others, and look to establish your continued suitability as a student, in the community.
+Once all information has been shared, a decision may be rendered regarding the policies violated, or a referral may be made to the University Disciplinary Committee.
+And if appropriate judicial action is taken including but not limited to the range of sanctions in accordance with our process and procedures.

 Q. Do students need legal representation with OJA?